anonutopia/anonutopians/anote.md

 - [ ] allow other channels into anote
 - [ ] fund for influencers
 - [ ] decentralize 100%
+- [ ] wallet - lease and stake anote

 #### TODO - BACKLOG